Review: The Libertines conclude their intimate venue tour at Glasgow’s Oran Mor

 Advertisement

-Over two decades since they formed, the jangly indie sound that was developed in their second album ‘The Libertines’ is consistent throughout their catalogue.
-The lyrics that pair, however, have evolved.
-Their newer music possibly rings truer to the heart, an edge of youthful obnoxiousness stripped and what remains is somber, emphatic, but executed with intensity and skill.
-They are now older, wiser, more mindful.
-And that’s the beauty of The Libertines - their art rings raw and complimentary to the time.
+Over two decades since they formed, the jangly indie sound that was developed in their second album ‘The Libertines’ is a thread that runs throughout their live show.
+The lyrics that pair that youthful noise, however, have evolved.
+Their newer music possibly rings truer to the heart, an edge of untamed obnoxiousness stripped back and what remains is sombre, emphatic, executed with intensity and skill.
+They are now older, perhaps more thoughtful.
+There lies the unlikely beauty of The Libertines - their art rings raw and remains complimentary to the time.
 You can hear growth in their output.

+Here they played to a compact group of people in a place the performers intended to be in tune with elements of their past, somewhere they now feel comfortable.
+Tickets were in demand in a way more akin to a band on the ascent than a heritage group seeing out their time.